 Trains: Trains between towns are frequent and it takes on average <5 minutes to get from town to town, but single rides are not exactly cheap.
 Your best bet is to purchase a Cinque Terre Card as it also includes entry to the Cinque Terre hiking trails (and wifi!).

 Save the Cinque Terre train timetable to your phone before you travel to make your life easier, and also make sure that you validate your ticket before you get on as inspectors frequently do spot checks.

 Ferry: You can also travel between towns by ferry.

-If you’re planning a trip to Cinque Terre, here’s a quick overview of each of the five towns so you can make the most of your time exploring this amazing region!
+If you’re planning a trip to Cinque Terre, here’s a quick overview of each of the five towns (or villages) so you can make the most of your time exploring this amazing region!

 Riomaggiore is probably best known for its colourful marina and stacks upon stacks of brightly painted houses.
 There are a number of accommodation options and the main street is very close to the train station, so Riomaggiore is a good option if you’re looking for a base for your visit.

 At the foot of town is a set of stairs leading down to a tunnel.
 Follow the tunnel and it will take you to Riomaggiore’s beautiful marina.
 There are steps on either side of the port but take the stairs on the left to get to the view point where you can get that classic Cinque Terre money shot.
 Keep walking past the bar at the view point and follow the steps down to the rocky shore.
-This is a great place to hang out to watch the sunset, just BYO wine and pizza from the stores in town!
+Watching the sunset with a classic pizza and bottle of vino is one of the best things to do in Riomaggiore.